Vanattar/School_District_Analysis/README.md

   - School performance based on the school size
   - School performance based on the type of school

-##Results:
-Using bulleted lists and images of DataFrames as support, address the following questions.
+## **Results:** ##

-How is the district summary affected?
+* How is the district summary affected?

-How is the school summary affected?
+* How is the school summary affected?

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+* How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-How does replacing the ninth-grade scores affect the following:
+* How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
+* Math and reading scores by grade
-Scores by school spending
+* Scores by school spending
-Scores by school size
+* Scores by school size
-Scores by school type
+* Scores by school type

-##Summary:
+## **Summary:** ##
 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.